RedHatInsights/policies-ui-frontend/README.md

 ### Pushing to master

-Anytime a build of the master branch happens, Travis builds and pushes a new commit to the ci-beta & qa-beta branch in your build repo.
-Pull requests on master will not be deployed until they are merged, but they will be built to assure linting, snapshots, etc. are working as expected.

-master -> qa-beta & ci-beta
-prod-beta -> prod-beta
-master-stable -> qa-stable & ci-stable
-prod-stable -> prod-stable
+Every new commit on master builds and pushes a new image to quay.io.
+It is automatically deployed in the stage environment.

 ### Testing - jest